 Processed output: the output that has been processed up to the occurrence of the error.

-If an entry is selected in the table, the content of the corresponding column is shown in the text field in the lower part of the dialog.
+If an entry is selected in the table, the content of the corresponding column is shown in the text field in the lower part of the dialogue.
 This can be especially useful for longer error messages or longer processed output.

 In order to mend the segmentation errors, do the following: